Felony Attorney in Effingham County

 Felony convictions in Georgia may mean prison time, probation, fines, and loss of certain rights such as the right to vote or own firearms.
 Consequences vary widely based on the charge.

-How does the court process work in Effingham County for felony offenses?
+How Does the Court Process Work in Effingham County for Felony Offenses?

-Most felony cases in Effingham County start with arrest and preliminary hearing, then move through indictment, arraignment, and trial preparation.
+Most felony cases in Effingham County start with arrest and a preliminary hearing, then move through indictment, arraignment, and trial preparation.
 The Superior Court oversees these proceedings.

 Some hearings may require personal appearance, while others may allow for waivers or representation by your attorney.
 The court’s requirements depend on the stage of your case.